EliasNeerbye/IT-Quiz/README.md

-# IT-Quiz
+# IT - Quiz

-UGC quiz website
+Bad website made with vibe-coding cuz I'm tired of websites